stanislaw/notes_on_software_engineering/README.md

 methods or services.
 This approach keeps the logic transparent, easier to understand, and more adaptable to changing requirements.

+### Rich Collection of Models and Diagrams

+Since each model or diagram represents only a fragment of reality, no single view is sufficient for engineering work.
+To address different tasks effectively, an engineer needs access to a diverse set of models and diagrams.
+Each representation emphasizes some aspects while concealing others, so a rich collection ensures that the essential dimensions of reality can be examined from multiple perspectives.

+An engineer with a diverse set of modeling tools can communicate design ideas and reasoning far more effectively than someone who relies on no visuals or only a single type of diagram.
+Multiple representations improve clarity and ensure that all relevant aspects of the system are adequately considered.

+The Unified Modeling Language (UML) offers a good illustration.
+Its suite of diagrams is designed to capture both structural and behavioral aspects of a system.
+Class and component diagrams clarify static structures and their relationships, while sequence, activity, or state diagrams describe dynamic behavior over time.

 ### The Limits and Choices of Models and Diagrams

 Models and diagrams represent selected aspects of reality.
 By definition, each